Venezuela's Chavez to skip summit due to health

 Chavez allies have lambasted media and others for behaving like "vampires" with speculation about his condition.
 One pro-opposition journalist said he was using a wheelchair.

-Bonds have rallied since his departure, on investor bets for a change to a more business-friendly government.
+Bonds have rallied since his departure, on investor hopes for a change to a more business-friendly government.

 Newly appointed Vice President Nicolas Maduro, 49 - a former bus driver and union leader - has assumed a more prominent position amid speculation among Venezuelans over who could replace Chavez should he leave office.